AmirRezaM75/image-optimizer/README.md

 ## Optimization tools

 ### Gifsicle
-In order to compress gif files, you need to install [Gifsicle](https://github.com/kohler/gifsicle) v1.92+

 #### [Options](http://www.lcdf.org/gifsicle/man.html)
 ``--batch, -b`` Modify each GIF input in place by reading and writing to the same filename.
 (GIFs read from the standard input are written to the standard output.)